Subjects of Study and Extracurriculars

 The study of a foreign language gives students a unique perspective on the world and promotes tolerance, diversity, and solidarity within our global community.
 Language learning allows us to bridge cultural barriers while stimulating intellectual curiosity.

 The study of foreign language at BFS addresses four traditional and vital skills: listening, reading, writing, and speaking.
 We teach these skills under the broad umbrella of culture and tradition.
-Beginning in fifth grade, students have the choice to study either French or Spanish through eighth grade.
-In addition to their study of a modern language, students begin studying Latin in 7th grade.
-The introduction to Latin is a two-year curriculum.
+Our 5th graders continue a study of Spanish from our Lower School program.
+Beginning in 6th grade, students select to take Spanish, French, or Mandarin as part of their continued study throughout the Middle School program

 Our Middle School visual arts curriculum expands on the challenges and ideas explored in our Lower School visual arts classes.
 Art concepts such as composition, color, form, line, and pattern are discussed and applied.
 Using resources such as books, prints, slides and video, art history, and cultural connections are discussed for most projects.
 Each semester, one art project relates directly to another area of the curriculum.